 Most of the measured wells were being pumped at least once daily and some more frequently during the study period.
 Therefore, well pumps were turned off for at least 1 hour before the groundwater-level measurements were made in order to obtain a groundwater-level measurement that approximated the static conditions within the aquifer.
-Antecedent withdrawal rates and pumping status of nearby wells were not always known and in such instances could have affected the representativeness of the groundwater-level data that were collected.
+Antecedent withdrawal rates and pumping status of nearby wells were not always known and, in such instances, could have affected the representativeness of the groundwaterlevel data that were collected.
 To ensure that the recorded groundwater-level measurement was accurate, at least two groundwater-level measurements were made at each well while the well was not being pumped.
-After the groundwater-level-measurement data were collected, they were thoroughly evaluated and incorporated into a geographic information system (GIS) as point-data layers and subsequently used for the construction of groundwater-level-altitude and groundwater-level-change maps.
-The groundwater-level measurements collected or provided for this study were carefully reviewed by USGS personnel and are compiled in Ramage and Shah (2019).
-All collected and compiled water-level measurements were also loaded into the USGS National Water Information System (NWIS) (U.S. Geological Survey, 2018a).
+After the groundwaterlevel-measurement data were collected, they were thoroughly evaluated and incorporated into a geographic information system (GIS) as point-data layers and subsequently used for the construction of groundwater-level-altitude and groundwater-level-change maps.
+The groundwater-level measurements collected or provided for this study were carefully reviewed by USGS personnel and were compiled in Ramage (2020).
+All collected and compiled water-level measurements were also loaded into NWIS (U.S. Geological Survey, 2020a).